Students may register for an MPhil or an MPhil/PhD. Please note: we are now accepting applications for a Sept. 2021 start.

 Fees are chargeable for a maximum of 3 years for full-time and 6 years for part time.
 An ‘until completion’ fee of £100 per month is chargeable thereafter.
 The ‘until completion’ fee will be invoiced at the start of the writing up period on an annual basis and is payable in accordance with our standard payment terms and conditions.

-PhD by Works in the Public Domain (one year part time) and Prof Doc by Contribution to Practice (two year part time) are both charged at the standard part time research MPhil/PhD rate for both home/EU and Non-EU students.
+PhD by Works in the Public Domain (one year part time) and Prof Doc by Contribution to Practice (two year part time) are both charged at the standard part time research MPhil/PhD rate for both UK and International* students.
 In addition, the reading fee for these courses is £500 and is non-refundable.